cjimti/mk/_posts/2018-06-15-golang-reverse-proxy.md

 - [nginx] started as a web server / proxy and now considers itself a platform.
 - [n2proxy] for contraband filtering reverse proxy for plain HTTP and SSL.
 - The [go] programming language.
-- [Forward Proxy vs Reverse Proxy]
+- [Forward Proxy vs. Reverse Proxy]
 - [regular expressions]
 - [Detection of SQL Injection and Cross-site Scripting Attacks]
 - [Go Concurrency Patterns: Pipelines and cancellation]